Season 1: Episode 7

 JP Amaral talks about Transforming a City, one story at a time

-In a short ten years, the perception of the biking in the Brazilian city of São Paulo went from impossible to obvious.
-Streets went from forbidding cycling to welcoming them with new bike lanes and a bike sharing program.
+In a short ten years, the perception of biking in the Brazilian city of São Paulo went from impossible to obvious.
+Streets went from forbidding cycling to welcoming them with new bike lanes and a bike-sharing program.

 Now back in Brazil we talk about how storytelling has changed as cycling has gone from being inconceivable to the majority of people living in São Paulo, to being adopted as a normal part of daily life.

 - Join Forces: Connect your cause with other causes

 - Strategize: Act with strategy, not just with the heart

 - Think Beyond Conflict: Think of ways of furthering the dialogue beyond protest

 - Innovation is Key: As things change, you need to think of new ways of communicating